gbssg/ims.project.terminalchat/README.md

 ## About

-Terminal Chat is a lightweight, discord/IRC like, self-hostable chat setup that runs both server and client right in your terminal.
-It’s minimal and a bit old-school by design, mixing the feel of classic command-line tools with just enough modern features to make it useful.
+TerminalChat is a lightweight, Discord/IRC-like, self-hostable chat application that runs both the server and client directly in the terminal.
+It is minimal and intentionally old-school, combining the feel of classic command-line tools with a small set of modern features.

-Messages aren’t stored on the server at all only on the client side, saved in simple JSON files and directories.
-That means no databases to set up or manage which eats up your storage.
+Messages are not stored on the server; all data is kept client-side in simple JSON files and directories.
+This eliminates the need for database setup and reduces storage overhead.

-Everything runs directly over standard TCP/IP connections.
-No APIs, just straightforward TCP/IP communication.
+Communication is handled directly over standard TCP/IP connections.
+No external APIs are used—only straightforward socket-based networking.

 ## Usage

-Terminal Chat is for anyone who wants a simple, self-managed chat solution without relying on corporate services.
+TerminalChat is for anyone who wants a simple, self-managed chat solution without relying on corporate services.
 It’s lightweight, easy to set up, and keeps you in control of your own data.
-The target user is somebody who's aware of where data is usually hosted, stored and likes to host services in their local network.
+The target user is someone who understands where data is typically hosted and prefers to run services within their own local network.

+## Status

+This project is unfinished and no longer under active development.

-## Other documentations
+## Other documentation

 - [Documentation](Doc/00-Codedoc.md)
 - [Manual](Doc/01-Usermanual.md)